During the Jubilee Year in Rome, you will pass through the 4 Holy Doors located in the 4 major Basilicas.

 Make your way to your local airport, where you will board your overnight flight(s).
 Your meals will be served on board.

 Upon arriving at Pau or Toulouse airport, make your way to the baggage claim area and collect your luggage.
-Proceed to the arrival’s hall, where you will be greeted by your tour guide and/or driver.
-Embark on scenic drive to Lourdes.
-Check-in to your hotel and relax or explore before dinner.
-Following dinner, you will have free time to pray the Rosary and to attend the candlelight procession.
-(April-October only).
+Proceed to the arrivals hall, where your tour guide and/or driver will greet you.
+Embark on a scenic drive to Lourdes.
+Check in to your hotel and relax or explore before dinner.
+Following dinner, you will have free time to pray the Rosary and to attend the candlelight procession (April – October only).
 These processions are lit by candlelight and guided by the Most Holy Rosary.
 Following this prayerful experience, you will return to your hotel for an overnight.

 Days 3 & 4: Lourdes